How to Properly Manage Batteries:

 1. Drop off at Wegmans and Green Hills Market.

 Battery collection boxes at these locations have separate collection containers for alkalines, rechargeables and button batteries (including hearing aid and watch batteries).
-OCRRA’s alkaline battery recycling program is supported in part by the Corporation for Battery Recycling.
+OCRRA’s alkaline battery program is supported in part by the Corporation for Battery Recycling.

 This drop off is for households only, batteries from businesses are not accepted.
 Click here for business options.